 “You/Your” means the Applicant/Applicant's.

-“Verifier” means the person who has verified Your Application and who has countersigned Your Application, Your photograph and, if required, a copy of Your original ID.
+“Referee” means the person who has verified Your Application and who has countersigned Your Application, Your photograph and, if required, a copy of Your original Supporting Document or who has confirmed such information electronically.

 “Territory” means the United Kingdom of Great Britain and Northern Ireland, the Republic of Ireland, the Channel Islands and the Isle of Man.